 Peel apples, slice them and separate them from potatoes and carrots (they will be added later in cooking)- this is an optional step.

 Apples should be added later – after 30 minutes in the oven.

 Place pork loin with fat layer on top in the middle of the baking sheet.
 Surround it with oiled up carrots and sweet potatoes.
 Do not add brown sugar or apples yet.
 My picture shows apples, but I took them out and added them after 30 minutes in the oven.

 WARNING: If you put the apples early on, they will turn into the mush.

-Add spices evenly over vegetables and pork loin: 1 tsp sea salt, 1/2 tsp black pepper, 1 tsp Italian seasoning.
-Add more than that, if desired.
+Add spices evenly over vegetables and pork loin: 1 tsp sea salt, 1/2 tsp black pepper, 1 tsp Italian seasoning (optional).

 Generously brush the entire surface of the roast (except bottom) with Dijon mustard – 3 tablespoons.
 If your pork loin is smaller, use less.

 Press 1/2 cup of dark brown sugar (please read the section above on what kind of sugar to use in order to achieve the beautiful crust) into the mustard, all over the roast.

 I also sprinkled very little around the veggies (optional).

 How to bake Brown Sugar Dijon Glazed Pork Loin